PNNL-Comp-Mass-Spec/protein-coverage-summarizer/PeptideToProteinMapper/bin/README.md

 ## License

-The Protein Coverage Summarizer is licensed under the 2-Clause BSD License; you may not use this file except in compliance with the License.
+The Peptide to Protein Mapper is licensed under the 2-Clause BSD License; you may not use this file except in compliance with the License.
 You may obtain a copy of the License at https://opensource.org/licenses/BSD-2-Clause